What Are The 4 Stages Of The Menstrual Cycle?: Role Of Hormones

 FAQs

-The first day of your period is the first day of your menstrual cycle.
-Count the days until your next period starts.
-This is the length of your cycle.
+The first day of your period marks day 1 of your cycle.
+Count the days until your next period starts to determine your cycle length.

 Stay in the know